 The world is fast-paced and constantly changing.
 With a new iPhone and Samsung Galaxy coming out every year, technological advancements are constant, including in the fabrication industry.
 With all of these advancements also means advancements in Mazak laser-cutting technology.
 Chiaki Kako is a perfect example of how Mazak employees advance as well.
-Chiaki joined the Mazak team in 2018 as a software engineer and by October 2020 she has transitioned into a new role as an applications engineer.
+Chiaki joined the Mazak team in 2018 as a software engineer and by October 2020 she had transitioned into a new role as an applications engineer.
 She is currently an Applications Manager at Mazak Optonics.

 Chiaki brings a lot to the Mazak team.
 Tim O'Donnell, Software Supervisor, explains, "Chiaki joins Mazak Optonics with 13 years of experience programming in a laser production environment.
 We are excited to add her strong drive and self-motivating style to our software team."